-The most direct source of information is website of the Highland Council.
+The most direct source of information from the Scottish Government is from their webpage on the second phase of Coronavirus recovery and for local information to the Highlands the website of the Highland Council.

 The Highland Third Sector Interface is working closely with partners in the Third and Public Sectors and in the community to support the wide range of community support developing in response to the outbreak of COVID-19.
 Full information is available at their website.
 A listing of supporting organizations on the Black Isle is to be found from the Mid Ross tab of their register.